 Last Updated on

 So when the VIA Rail, the trans Canada train system, invited me to test out its new offerings, I jumped at the chance.
-My train trip took place in October and just a month earlier I had driven around eastern Canada on my own and managed to drive almost the exact same route we were taking in reverse: Quebec City to Toronto.
-That time I was just driving through after having visited Newfoundland and Labrador, so although that was not on this train route, it still provided an excellent contrast between traveling by car and traveling by train.
+My train trip took place in October, and just a month earlier I had road tripped around Eastern Canada on my own, driving almost the exact same route the train would take, but in reverse: Quebec City to Toronto.
+On my own road trip, I was driving through after having visited Newfoundland and Labrador, so although that was not on this train route, it still provided an excellent contrast between traveling Canada by car and traveling Canada by train.

 Why should you train Eastern Canada?
-Well, sadly, most American don’t think of Canada when it comes time to take a vacation.
-Some of that might stem from the current strength of the Canadian dollar, but also stems from our ignorance of things north of the border.
+Well, sadly, most American don’t think of Canada when it comes time to take a vacation—some of that has stemmed from the strength of the Canadian Dollar at times, but it also stems from our ignorance of things north of the border.

 There are many incredible train trips in this part of the country, and the distances are not as far as you might think.
 The Toronto–Quebec City corridor is analogous to the Washington–Boston corridor on the East Coast of the US.
-It is densely populated, the route contains some of the largest cities in the country, and they are close enough together to allow for reasonable travel times.
+It’s densely populated, the route contains some of the largest cities in the country, and they are close enough together to allow for reasonable travel times.
 So, let’s look at some of the best train trips in Eastern Canada, as well as the essential information you’ll need to plan a Canadian road trip!

-In Toronto, we did the typical Toronto things: The CN Tower, Kensington Market, and Chinatown.
-We also happened to be there during the arts festival known as Nuit Blanche (White Night).
-The festival literally goes all night long with contemporary art exhibits located outside throughout the city.
+There is also an arts festival in the fall known as Nuit Blanche (White Night).
+The festival literally goes all night long, with contemporary art exhibits located outside throughout the city.
 In addition to the art, there are food stands and there is, of course, lots of drinking.
 This is Canada after all.

-I had been to Ottawa several times before and it has always been one of my favorite Canadian cities.
-This time I was able to stay at the Chateau Laurier, which is the castle-like hotel near the historic Rideau Canal and Parliament Hill.
+Ottawa has always been one of my favorite Canadian cities, and on this visit I was able to stay at the Fairmont Chateau Laurier, which is the castle-like hotel near the historic Rideau Canal and Parliament Hill.
 The Chateau Laurier is one of the few hotels in the world where I really wanted to stay at some point.

-The other part of Ottawa I love is the ByWard Market.
-Easy walking distance from Parliament Hill, the market is a neighborhood of shops, markets, restaurants, and bars.
+The other part of Ottawa I love is ByWard Market.
+Easy walking distance from Parliament Hill, the market is a neighborhood of boutique shops, fresh markets, delicious restaurants, and trendy bars.

 Ottawa is also the home of the Canadian War Museum, National Gallery of Art, and the Canadian Museum of Civilization across the river in Hull, Quebec.

 Most of the attractions in Ottawa that tourist would want to visit are within easy walking distance of each other, and like Toronto, you’ll want to be sure your train trip stops here for at least two days before moving onward.

-There are a number of both touristy and non-touristy things to do in Montreal, but at least make sure to take time to visit the world famous Schwartz’s Deli in Montreal’s Jewish Quarter and try its selection of smoked meats.
-You also have to try poutine, Canada’s national dish too.
-With french fries, cheese curds and gravy, it is a heart attack on a plate you’ll ever find!
+There are a number of both touristy and non-touristy things to do in Montreal, but at least make sure to you visit the world famous Schwartz’s Deli in Montreal’s Jewish Quarter and try its selection of smoked meats.
+You also have to try poutine, Canada’s national dish—with french fries, cheese curds, and gravy, it’s the tastiest heart attack on a plate you’ll ever find!
 (If you don’t try it in Montreal though, don’t despair, Quebec City also has incredible poutine.)

-Quebec has become my favorite city in Canada, and quite possibly in all of North America.
-It is the most European city you will find in North America and when you are walking the streets of the old town, you might think you are in France.
+It’s the most European city in North America, and when you walk the streets of the old town, you might think you are in France.

-Quebec City is the only walled city north of Mexico.
+Fun fact about Quebec City: It’s the only walled city north of Mexico.
 The centerpiece of the Historic District of Old Quebec—a UNESCO site—is the Citadel, which was the French fort in the city.
 It is also the residence of the Canadian Governor General, who serves as the representative of the Queen as Head of State in Canada.

 Outside the fort is the Plains of Abraham, which were not named after the biblical character, but rather the man who used to own the land.
 It was here that the British took control of Quebec from the French in 1759, in what was a surprisingly short fight.
 Both French General Montcalm and the British General Wolfe died in the battle.

 The other dominate building in Old Quebec is the Chateau Frontenac.
-Like the Chateau Laurier, these hotels originally build by the Canadian National Railway and now owned by the Fairmont Hotel chain, are uniquely Canadian and can be found throughout the country.
-In fact, the Canadian pavilion at EPCOT is in part modeled on the Chateau Frontenac.
+Like the Chateau Laurier, these hotels were originally built by the Canadian National Railway and are now owned by the Fairmont Hotel chain—they are uniquely Canadian and can be found throughout the country.
+In fact, the Canadian pavilion at Disney World’s EPCOT is, in part, modeled on the Chateau Frontenac.

 - Its cheaper.
 Gas in Canada is expensive.
-I’m not sure you will be saving any money by driving yourself around.
-The same goes for the cost of getting to Canada itself.
-The only exception might be if you live near the border in the North East United States.
+I’m not sure you’ll be saving any money by driving yourself around.
+The same goes for the cost of getting to Canada itself—the only exception might be if you live near the border in the North East United States.

 - You don’t need a car.
 If you drive a car, you will have to deal with parking in several major urban areas, which is never cheap.
 All four of the cities I visited had good enough public transportation to get to you most of the major tourist areas you’d want to visit.
 The one exception was visiting the island outside of Quebec City, which is rural.

 - You can work and relax on the train.
-It isn’t easy to work in a car, and its impossible if you are driving.
+It isn’t easy to work in a car, and it’s impossible if you’re the one driving.
 On the train, you have the opportunity to relax, eat, and read—and use the complimentary wifi.

 - No border crossings.
-Having crossed the US/Canadian border several times in the last year by car, it is something I have no desire to do again.
+Having crossed the US/Canadian border several times in the last year by car, it’s something I have no desire to do again.
 Agents on both sides of the border feel the need to act like total a-holes and depending on the luck of the draw, your border crossing could last a full hour.
 You won’t have these problems if you enter Canada by plane.
-Avoiding dealing with a land border crossing would be reason enough not to take a car to Canada (although this point is moot if you’re renting a car when land).
+Avoiding a land border crossing would be reason enough not to take a car to Canada (although this point is moot if you’re renting a car when land).

 I’d go so far as to say whenever you can take a train for a trip of four hours or less, it is almost always better than driving or flying (factoring in time spent at the airport).

-Let’s talk about the wifi on VIA Rail trains, which was the original purpose for the whole trip.
+Let’s talk about the wifi on VIA Rail trains, which was the original purpose for my entire trip.

-It was good, perhaps a bit better that should be expected for being on a moving train.
-They were still beta testing the network when I was on the train, so it was available for free for all passengers.
+The wifi is good!
+It’s perhaps even a bit better than should be expected for being on a moving train.
+The train company was still beta testing the network when I used it, so it was available for free for all passengers.
 As such, I’m not sure how much the network performance was impacted by a lot of people trying to access the internet at once.
-They were planning to charge for the service once they were ready to go live, so I have no idea how that would affect performance, but even with it wide open, the performance wasn’t bad.
-I’d say it was on a par with, or slightly better than the quality of bandwidth you’d find on a domestic flight.
+The train company charges for the service now, so I have no idea how that impacts performance.
+But even with the train’s wifi network wide open, the performance was quite good.
+I’d say it was on a par with, or slightly better than, the quality of bandwidth you’d find on a domestic flight.

-At some point on each leg of the trip, there was a short period of time when the network would freeze.
-Based on where Foursquare would locate me, I think the network was switching over from one location to another Foursquare would locate me in different cities after each network freeze.
-The switch lasted no more than 1-2 minutes.
+At some point on each leg of the train trip, there was a short period of time when the network would freeze.
+Based on where Foursquare would locate me, I think the network was switching over from one location to another as Foursquare would locate me in different cities after each network freeze.
+The switch lasted no more than one-to-two minutes.

-If you want to take in the entire train trip from Toronto to Quebec City is a short enough trip that it can be done by train in 5 days.
-You will be able to hit the highlights in each city and have plenty of time for travel, too.
+If you want to take in the entire train trip from Toronto to Quebec City, it’s a short enough trip that it can be done by train in five days minimum—with that, you will be able to hit the highlights in each city and have plenty of time for travel, too.
 But, of course, if you can spend a few days in each city you’ll see more and have a better chance to soak in the culture along the way.